auth0/docs/articles/applications/guides/rotate-client-secret-dashboard.md

   - build-an-app
 ---

-# Rotate the Client Secret in the Dashboard
+# Rotate a Client Secret using the Dashboard

 1. Navigate to the [Applications](${manage_url}/#/applications) page in the [Auth0 Dashboard](${manage_url}/).